pommicket/bootstrap/05/README.md

 to build our C compiler and tcc.
 This will take some time (approx. 25 seconds on my computer).
 This also compiles a "Hello, world!" executable, `a.out`, with our compiler.

 We can now compile tcc with itself.
-But first, you'll need to install the header files and library files which are needed to compile (almost) any program with tcc:
+But first, you'll need to produce the header files and library files which are needed to compile (almost) any program with tcc:

 ```
-$ sudo make install
+$ make tcc-files
 ```

-The files will be installed to `/usr/local/lib/tcc-bootstrap`.
+The files will be installed to `./tcc-bootstrap`.
 If you want to change this, make sure to change both the `TCCINST` variable in the makefile, and the `CONFIG_TCCDIR` macro in `tcc-0.9.27/config.h`.
 Anyways, once this installation is done, you should be able to compile any C program with `tcc-0.9.27/tcc0`, including tcc itself: